Developing apps with AI features

 Slash commands

-Slash commands are not supported because all messages in the new container or in conversation with the app take place in message threads.
-Slash commands do not work in threads in general, but they still work in messages.
+Slash commands are not supported in the split view container because all messages in the container or in conversation with the app take place in message threads.
+Slash commands do not work in threads in general.
+They do work in messages.

 Sending notifications

-When your app is an AI app, every DM with the user is a thread.
+When your app has the Agents & AI Apps feature toggled on, every DM with the user is a thread.

 When sending a notification to a user outside of an existing thread: